Meowcate/Gwent-Replay-Data-Descriptor/descriptor.md

 The Gwent Replay Data Descriptor (GRDD) gives a complete structure to record a Gwent game, to be used for step by step replay application.

 * The datas are stored using the JSON format.
-An example is available in the **Example.json** file.
 * Any element followed by an asterisk ``*`` is optional.
 If not filled, it will be empty or use a default value depending of the element.
 Any other element has to be filled.
 * Any reference to ``blue`` mean *Player 1*, on the bottom on the screen.
 Any occurrence of ``blue`` in the following text can be changed by ``red`` as a reference to *Player 2*, on the top of the screen.
 If an element isn't optional for ``blue-[...]``, then it's not optional for ``red-[...]`` as well.
 * Any card is referenced by its **Gwent card ID** integer.
 The card ID can be followed by the card name, separed by a colon ``:`` , in an effort to make the data content more understandable by humans, but this name is optional : only the ID should be used to get the card infos from a replay application.